Gangs of Wasseypur 2: Historical accuracy

 The character of Faizal Khan's friend Fazlu is based on Sabir Alam.
-In the film, Fazlu is killed and decapitated by Faizal Khan.
-In real life, Sabir Alam and Fahim Khan were childhood friends turned enemies.
-Sabir was awarded the life sentence in 2007 for the murder of Fahim Khan's mother and aunt, and is currently out on bail in Wasseypur.
+In the film, Fazlu is killed and decapitated by Faizal.
+While Sabir and Fahim Khan were also childhood friends turned enemies, Sabir was sentenced to life imprisonment in 2007 for the murder of Fahim Khan's mother and aunt (who in the film where murdered by Sultan Qureshis' men), but was out on bail in Wasseypur as of 2013.

 The mafia's downfall in Dhanbad didn't come from gang wars but rather it came from the differences between Kunti Singh, the widow of Surajdeo Singh, and his three brothers – Baccha Singh, Rajan Singh and Ram Dhani Singh – which gave others an opportunity to make space for themselves.